svlark/svlark.github.io/_posts/2018-01-03-Christmas-Break.md

 ![Jacob with his tacos](https://user-images.githubusercontent.com/13930968/34547976-f94cd7cc-f0cc-11e7-8e20-2c65f76f895b.jpg)

-Thankfully he made a full recovery and we got immediately to exploring the Maya Riviera.
+Thankfully he made a full recovery and we got immediately to exploring the Riviera Maya.
 We had two days left with Grampsy, and our first stop was Chikin Ha.
 It was a neat collection of cenotes that included 3 zip lines, bikes, a cave with stalagmites and stalactites, and a very interesting Mayan ceremony.
 It was the first time I have ever heard anyone speaking in Mayan!

 ![Mayan Ceremony](https://user-images.githubusercontent.com/13930968/34547780-9a2e2f62-f0cb-11e7-8467-c921334265a5.jpg)